 |For brand manufacturers||For brand manufacturers and retailers|

 Specifically, the tool allows brands to add product data in order to help make product catalogs fully complete.
-They can also monitor and better influence the way their product appears in organic listings.
+Brands can also monitor and better influence the way their product appears in organic listings.

 You may (and should be wondering) “why aren’t I exporting to Google Express?
-Isn’t that the latest ‘thing’ these days?”
+Isn’t that the latest ‘thing’?”

 Yes!
 This iteration of Google Express is one of the latest things enabling Google to take ecommerce in a new direction.
 However, many brands are simply not the ideal advertisers on Google Express.
 Unlike almost any other channel, retailers have absolute authority here.
 For now, it’s mostly large retailers, too.